vatpac-technology/sops/docs/terminal/sydney.md

 	![34 PROPS TCU Structure](img/sy34PROPS.png){ width="700" }
 	  <figcaption>34 PROPS TCU Structure</figcaption>
 	</figure>

+	!! important
+		Separation between aircraft tracking via the RIC SID to RIC is a **joint responsibility** of SDN and SDS.
+Aircraft will be assigned the appropriate departure frequency according to their direction of travel, and each controller will apply separation from the other departure controllers' traffic.

 === "SODPROPS"
 	<figure markdown>
 	![SODPROPS TCU Structure](img/sySODPROPS.png){ width="700" }
 	  <figcaption>SODPROPS TCU Structure</figcaption>
 	</figure>

+	!! important
+		Separation between aircraft tracking via the RIC SID to RIC, and aircraft tracking via the KEVIN SID to KEVIN is a **joint responsibility** of SDN and SDS.
+Aircraft will be assigned the appropriate departure frequency according to their direction of travel, and each controller will apply separation from the other departure controllers' traffic.

 #### Airspace Structural Arrangements
 Pursuant to Section 2 of the [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies){target=new}, the following rules apply, in the order presented, to these controller positions, except **SFL**: